Tibiao: History

 In 1786, Oguid Datu Oguid landed in the shores of Calawgan Creek.
 He brought with him his family and settlers from an unspecified place in Borneo, presumably from a place where Kinaray-a is the lingua franca.

 On August 6, 1786, Oguid and his followers settled in, what is now, Kamyabsan or a place of guavas.
 Kamyabsan is now part of Sawang Sitio in Malabor.
 The site was near the shore and accessible to pirate raids.
 They later transferred to Balanti-an to coexist with the natives.
 When Datu Oguid arrived in Balanti-an, he was confronted by the "Tumandoks" but could not understand each other.
 In exchange, Datu Oguid offered foods to become acquainted with them which was termed Panguyang or Padu-um.

 In 1815, Oguid sent a delegation to Nalupa to petition the Governor of Antique, Rafael Andres Gomez, to make Tibiao a new town separating from Nalupa.
 The petition was granted.

 On January 1, 1818, Tibiao became a new town with Don Nicolas Amar as Teniente Municipal.
 The Governor of Antique that time was Juan Ormido while the Teniente Municipal of Nalupa was a certain Vislilla.
 Tibiao remained as a vista of Nalupa.

-In 1826, Oguid was no longer the Teniente Municipal of Tibiao but he orchestrated the affairs of the town.
-On May 2, 1926, he called for a meeting where it was agreed to hold a Thanksgiving and to build a church in their settlement.
-The church was 20x10x4 yards in dimension with thatched palm leaf roofing and walls made of wooden slabs.
-The Teniente Municipal of Tibiao at that time was Juan Mariano.
+In 1826, Oguid ceased to be the Teniente Municipal of Tibiao but continued to manage the town's affairs.
+On May 2, 1826, he convened a meeting where it was decided to hold a Thanksgiving celebration and construct a church in their settlement.
+The church, measuring 20x10x4 yards, featured thatched palm leaf roofing and walls made of wooden slabs, while Juan Mariano served as the Teniente Municipal at the time.